konmik/konmik.github.io/content/posts/impostor_syndrome.md

 Unfortunately, having an _education_ is not enough.
 If we had an education system that actually teaches that would be really nice.
-I would stop seeing "impostor syndrome" in my twitter and anxiety level amongst developers would drop.
+I would stop seeing "impostor syndrome" in my Twitter and anxiety level amongst developers would drop.
 Maybe we also could have better software.

 Don't worry - you don't have to learn the useless stuff you do not need.